 - A Pre-Approval Report must be submitted and approved prior to departure.
-For international travel, this must be completed at least 30 days in advance.
+For international travel, this must be completed at least 30 days in advanced.

-- A ‘blanket’ Pre-Approval Report may be submitted to cover travel and expenses only within the state of Idaho for each calendar month.
+- A Blanket Pre-Approval Report may be submitted to cover travel and expenses only within the state of Idaho for each fiscal month.

 - A Pre-Approval Report is still required to travel even if there won’t be any expenses claimed and/or if a third party is funding the trip.

-- Click here (CR Pre-Approval Report) on how to review and create a Pre-Approval Report.
+- Review the (CR Pre-Approval Report) on how to create a Pre-Approval Report.